chop-dbhi/avocado/README.md

 ### The Solution

-Avocado was designed to support the development of accessible, transparent, and data-rich applications by providing several major capabilities:
+Avocado was designed to support the development of accessible, transparent, and data-rich applications by providing several capabilities:

-- A formal means of storing additional metadata for your data model
+- A formal way to store additional metadata for your data model
-- Robust API's for interrogating metadata for dynamic query generation which includes translation, validation, cleaning and execution of queries
+- Robust API's for interrogating metadata for dynamic query generation which includes translation, validation, cleaning, and execution of queries
 - Built-in extensible components for the formatting and exporting of data

 The power of Avocado's dynamic query generation lies in it's ability to [span relationships transparently](#relationships-are-transparent).
 This allows users (and to some extent developers) to focus on the data and not have to worry about the data model.

 ### Target Applications

-While Avocado can be useful for any project, it is likely to be most applicable to projects with a heavy focus on data, especially ones with query, reporting, and export requirements and/or with medium to large data models.
+While Avocado can be useful for any project, it is most likely applicable to projects with a heavy focus on data.
 As a developer, it can be very useful as a tool for _accessing_ some data for the first time.
-For users, it is most intended for applications focused on domain-specific data discovery.
+For users, it is most useful for applications focused on domain-specific data discovery.

 ### Types of Metadata